asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 >  A JSON Media Type for Describing the Structure and Meaning of JSON Documents

-As usual this is best illustrated by an example.
-If you have some simple JSON data:
+Example; If you have some simple JSON Data:

 	{
 		"title" : "Kapsokisio"
 	}

-Your corresponding JSON Schema:
+You can define a corresponding JSON Schema:

 	{
 		"type" : "object",